 Arm and Upper Extremity Injuries

 Upper extremity injuries can be high energy injuries (such as is in a car accident) or low energy injuries (such as is seen in a simple fall).
 For example, a distal radial fracture of the forearm can be from an elderly woman falling on the outstretched hand or from a young person suffering from a high energy car accident.
-While both sustain distal radial fractures, the mechanisms of injury are very different and the treatment is different as well.
+While both sustain distal radial fractures, the mechanisms of injury are very different, and the treatment is different as well.

-History and Physical Examination
+- History and Physical Examination

 The doctor or EMTs should get as much information as possible as to the mechanism of injury involved in the trauma.
-The injury can be from a blunt trauma, penetrating trauma, lacerations, shear forces, crush injuries, or degloving injuries.
+The injury can be from blunt trauma, penetrating trauma, lacerations, shear forces, crush injuries, or degloving injuries.
 They must determine if the environment was clean or contaminated, the dominance of the hand, and whether or not the injury was work-related.

 The initial examination of an upper extremity injury involves looking at the soft tissue, blood vessels, and nerves before looking at the bony injuries.
 Circulation can be assessed by looking at the color of the skin and the temperature of the skin.
-The rate of capillary refill is important as well and is assessed by putting pressure on the nails and seeing how fast the blood rushes back to the fingernails.
-If the vein is injured, the arm will be purple and swollen from a lack of blood returning to the body from the injured vein.
+The rate of capillary refill is essential as well and is evaluated by putting pressure on the nails and seeing how fast the blood rushes back to the fingernails.
+If the vein is injured, the arm will be purple and swollen from a lack of blood returning to the body from the injured vein.Three Different Zones Areas

-Pulses should be assessed in the injured extremity and the motor/sensory functions of the arm can be looked at.
+Pulses should be assessed in the injured extremity, and the motor/sensory functions of the arm can be looked at.
 There are three separate zones involved in the forearm:

 - The median nerve zone—involving the index fingertip